 Sakura (Cherry Blossoms) of Japan

-Each year, the Japanese people gather together to watch the Sakura bloom throughout April and observe how at the peak of their beauty, the blossoms start to fall; providing a stark reminder that although life is beautiful, it is also ephemeral and short.
-Learn more about the Sakura of Japan below and find out how you can begin a journey to see them in person.
+Each year, people in Japan gather together to watch the sakura bloom from March through May and observe how at the peak of their beauty, the blossoms start to fall; providing a stark reminder that although life is beautiful, it is also ephemeral and short.
+Learn more about the sakura of Japan below and find out how you can begin a journey to see them in person.

-You can find Sakura trees right throughout the length and breadth of Japan, however when Sakura bloom every April, there are some places that provide a truly incredible location to engage in Hanami (enjoying the Sakura’s transient beauty).
-From Mt Fuji to the Imperial Palace, learn where you can practice Hanami.
+You can find sakura trees right throughout the length and breadth of Japan, however when sakura bloom every year from March through May, there are some places that provide a truly incredible location to engage in hanami (enjoying the sakura’s transient beauty).
+From Mt Fuji to the Imperial Palace, learn where you can enjoy hanami.